phiguera/CharAnalysis/README.md

 > Higuera, P.E., D.G.
 Gavin, P.J.
 Bartlein and D.J.
 Hallett.
 2010.
 Peak detection in sediment-charcoal records: impacts of alternative data analysis methods on fire-history interpretations. _International Journal of Wildland Fire_ 19: 996-1014.

-**Please use the following citation (also available via the author's web site) if you use the _CharAnalysis_ program in a publication, and please note that it is freely available via the web site https://github.com/phiguera/CharAnalysis**
+**Please use the following citation (also available via the author's web site) if you use the _CharAnalysis_ program in a publication, and please note that it is freely available at https://phiguera.github.io/CharAnalysis/**

 > Higuera, P.E., L.B.
 Brubaker, P.M.
 Anderson, F.S.
 Hu, T.A.
 Brown.
 2009.
 Vegetation mediated the impacts of postglacial climatic change on fire regimes in the south-central Brooks  Range, Alaska. _Ecological Monographs_ 79: 201-219.